Simple idea.

 Honest odds.

 You point your miner at our pool.
-It searches for a valid Bitcoin Cash block.
-If it finds one, the full reward goes to your wallet.
+It searches for a valid block.
+If it finds one, 99.5% of the reward goes to your wallet.
 No shared rewards.
 No custodial balance.
-Just you and the hash.

-Solo mining and shared-reward pools are two different models.
-Here's how they compare.
+Solo mining and shared-reward pools are two very different models.

 Winner takes all

-Your miner works independently.
-If it finds a block, you keep the entire reward.
+If your miner finds a block, you keep 99.5% of the reward.
 Other miners on the pool don't get a cut.
-You never share rewards — and you never receive a share of someone else's either.

 Steady small payouts